Jordan-360/Jordan-360/README.md

 ## 👨‍💻 About Me

 - **Education:**
-  - Bachelor’s of Science (B.S.) in Software Development (Grand Canyon University, 2025)
+  - Bachelor’s of Science (B.S.), Software Development (Grand Canyon University, 2025)

   - Associate’s of Arts (A.A.), Computer Science (Pierce Community College, 2021)